 The needs assessment looks at a variety of housing, homeless, community development, and non-homeless special needs through an examination of census and CHAS data, which was created by the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.
 These data quantify housing problems, such as overcrowding and cost burden, and measure the magnitude of special needs populations, such as the elderly, frail elderly, and persons with HIV/AIDS.
-As shown in the following analysis, cost burden (paying more than 30 percent of household income on housing expenses) and extreme cost burden (paying more than 50 percent of household income on housing expenses) has a considerable impact on households in Valdosta, particularly lower income households.
-Measures of housing condition (lack of complete kitchen or plumbing facilities) do not provide a very reliable measure of condition, though it represents the best, easily accessible data on the topic.
-Other needs are represented through various census and state data sources.
+As shown in the following analysis, cost burden (paying more than 30 percent of household income on housing expenses) and extreme cost burden (spending more than 50 percent of household income on housing expenses) has a considerable impact on households in Valdosta, notably lower-income families.
+Measures of housing condition (lack of complete kitchen or plumbing facilities) do not provide a very reliable means of condition.
+However, it represents the best, easily accessible data on the topic.
+Other needs are expressed through various census and state data sources.